Single-qubit Clifford Randomized Benchmarking (CRB)

 Motivations

 Single qubit randomized benchmarking was first proposed by E. Knill et al. [1] in 2007.
 At the time, process tomography was the most commonly used method to benchmark quantum gates.
 However, this method does not scale when the system size grows, and it becomes challenging to identify low error rates.
-A second issue associated with process tomography is that the error related to state preparation and measurements cannot be distinguished from the quantum gate error.
-RB method has been designed to be resistant to State preparation and Measurement (SPAM) errors.
+A second issue associated with process tomography is that the error related to state preparation and measurements cannot be distinguished from the error of the quantum gate.
+RB method has been designed to address these two limitations with an implementation that favorably scales with the number of qubits and a way to remove SPAM errors.

 Protocol